awsdocs/aws-elemental-mediatailor-user-guide/doc_source/channel-assembly-adding-programs.md

 1. Select **Add ad break**\.
 Under **Ad breaks**, configure the settings for the ad break:<a name="channel-assembly-programs-ad-breaks"></a>
    + **Slate source location name**: Choose **Select an existing source location** and choose the source location where your slate is stored that you created earlier in this tutorial\.
    + **VOD source name**: Choose **Select an existing VOD source** and choose the VOD source you're using for slate that you added earlier in this tutorial\.
 The duration of the slate determines the duration of the ad break\.
    + For **Offset in milliseconds**: This value determines the ad break start time in milliseconds, as an offset relative to the beginning of the program\.
-You can enter any value that's less than the duration of the VOD source, and within 100ms of a segment boundary, otherwise the ad break will be skipped\.
+Enter any value that's less than the duration of the VOD source, and that aligns with a segment boundary on all tracks within the program's VOD source \(all audio, video and closed caption tracks\), otherwise the ad break will be skipped\.
 For example, if you enter **0**, this creates a pre\-roll ad break that plays before the program begins\.
    + For **Avail number**, this is written to `splice_insert.avail_num`, as defined in section 9\.7\.3\.1\. of the SCTE\-35 specification\.
 The default value is `0`\.
 Values have to be between `0` and `256`, inclusive\.

      For **Avail expected**, this is written to `splice_insert.avails_expected`, as defined in section 9\.7\.3\.1\. of the SCTE\-35 specification\.
 The default value is `0`\.
 Values have to be between `0` and `256`, inclusive\.